Apple & Chrome propose reduced certificate lifetime

 The downside of lifespan reduction

 A rapidly expanding digital ecosystem brings the challenge of managing ongoing changes, not to mention the significant increase to certificate management by a staggering eightfold (up from x4 increase by Google).
-By reducing certification lifespans to just 45 days, Apple has increased the pressure on security teams already concerned with Google’s 90-day limit.
+By reducing certification lifespans to just 45 days, Apple has significantly increased the pressure on security teams already concerned with Google’s 90-day limit.

 In addition, existing automation tools could lead to workflow failure, with end-to-end processes missing certificates that need to be replaced.
 This includes an increased risk of mismanagement, leading to certificate expiry and costly service downtime alongside reputational damage.